 Until the laboratory reports are yet to receive, the doctor may prescribe drugs to reduce the pain.
 Pain killers along with acid suppressors are generally prescribed.

-You should consult with an experienced pediatric gastroenterologist when your child:
+Visit Manipal, the best child hospital in Bangalore where you should consult with an experienced pediatric gastroenterologist when your child:

 Has severe and recurrent abdominal pain